 UW Tacoma is an urban-serving university, closely linked with Tacoma and the South Puget Sound.
 We’re a member of the Coalition of Urban Serving Universities, a network of public, urban, research universities committed to creating an educated workforce, building strong communities and improving the health of diverse populations.

-Set in the historic Warehouse District, UW Tacoma owes its charm to century-old, brick buildings that were built to last by businesses that depended on the railroad in the late 1880s and early 1900s.
-The university has earned architectural awards for transforming these stately buildings into modern classrooms.
+Set in the historic Union Station District, UW Tacoma owes its charm to century-old, brick buildings that were built to last by businesses that depended on the railroad in the late 1880s and early 1900s.
+The university has earned architectural awards for transforming these buildings into modern classrooms.
 In the design of its beautiful campus, UW Tacoma honors the traditions of the Northern Pacific Railroad and its part in establishing Tacoma as the City of Destiny.